May 13, 2020

 - Patrons can call 816-701-3400 with questions and requests for assistance.

-- All group activities and events are suspended until further notice.
+- All in person group activities and events are suspended until further notice.
 That includes children’s story times, book club gatherings, and our evening speaking and other signature events.

 - Outreach Services has suspended all Books to Go, Lobby Stop, and Home Bound Books deliveries until further notice.